Backbase/golden-sample-app/apps/golden-sample-app-e2e/playwright-readme.md

 ### Creating Visual Tests

 Visual tests are almost like any other playwright test.
 In the examples inside this repo a [visual-validator](../golden-sample-app-e2e/utils/visual-validator.ts) util has been created that contains methods for carrying out visual validation.
 These are accessed using fixtures in the regular playwright manner and are defined in the [test-runner](../golden-sample-app-e2e/page-objects/test-runner.ts).
 This should make the tests easier to maintain.
-An example spec with visual tests can be viewed in the [transactions.spec.ts](../golden-sample-app-e2e/specs/transactions.spec.ts).
+An example spec with visual tests can be viewed in the [transactions.visual.spec.ts](../golden-sample-app-e2e/specs/transactions.visual.spec.ts).

+## Accessibility Tests

+Accessibility testing is carried out using the [axe-core/playwright](https://www.npmjs.com/package/@axe-core/playwright) npm library.
+This uses the standard set of [axe rules](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) for checking a subset of accessibility criteria.
+Automated accessiblity tests using axe-core are not substitute for manual testing but should compliment manual testing.

+### Creating Accessibility Tests

+Accessibily tests are written in the same way as any other playwright test.
+The examples in this repo we use an [accessibility](../golden-sample-app-e2e/utils/a11y/a11y-expect.ts) util that extends playwright expect so that it can be used as you would other playwright assertions.
+An example spec with accessibily tests can be viewed in the [transactions.a11y.spec.ts](../golden-sample-app-e2e/specs/transactions.a11y.spec.ts).